veltman/csvgeocode/README.md

 #### `--handler [handler]`

 What handler function to process the API response with.
-Current built-in handlers are `"google"`, `"mapbox"`, `"mapzen"`, and `"tamu"`.
+Current built-in handlers are `"google"`, `"mapbox"`, `"mapzen"`, `"osm"`, and `"tamu"`.
 Contributions of handlers for other geocoders are welcome!
 You can define a custom handler when using this as a Node module (see below).

 Examples:
 ```